 MPhil Modules

-The Department of Archaeology offers students great flexibility in combining papers.
+The Department of Archaeology offers students great flexibility in combining modules.
 Students may explore, for example, a region and a method, or choose an archaeological science emphasis.

-Students in Archaeology MPhil programmes take the equivalent of three year-long papers (which can be made up of a combination of one- and two-term long papers) in a combination specific to their chosen MPhil option, as well as taking the Research Skills module and completing a dissertation.
+Students in Archaeology MPhil programmes take the equivalent of three year-long modules (which can be made up of a combination of one- and two-term long modules) in a combination specific to their chosen MPhil option, as well as taking the Research Skills module and completing a dissertation.

-Students in Human Evolutionary Studies are encouraged to attend B2, B3, and B4, as well as any of the one-term papers (B11-B18) in which they are particularly interested or that are directly relevant to their dissertation.
+Students in Human Evolutionary Studies are expected to attend B2, B3, and B4, as well as any of the one-term modules (B11-B18) in which they are particularly interested or that are directly relevant to their dissertation.
 B5 is a compulsory module.

-Students taking the MPhil in Archaeological Research or the MPhil in Biological Anthropological Science are not required to attend any papers (except G01 for Archaeological Research) but can sit in on any that are relevant to their research with the permission of the module coordinator.
+Students taking the MPhil in Archaeological Research or the MPhil in Biological Anthropological Science are not required to attend any modules (except G01 for Archaeological Research) but can sit in on any that are relevant to their research with the permission of the paper coordinator.

-The following year-long papers will be available to MPhil Students in the Department of Archaeology in 2023-24 (any marked TBC have not been confirmed to run):
+The following year-long modules will be available to MPhil Students in the Department of Archaeology in 2025–26:

 -